awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

 The general format for connecting is shown following\.

 ```
-mysql --host=hostName --port=portNumber --ssl-ca=[full path]rds-combined-ca-bundle.pem --enable-cleartext-plugin --user=userName --password=authToken
+mysql --host=hostName --port=portNumber --ssl-ca=full_path_to_ssl_certificate --enable-cleartext-plugin --user=userName --password=authToken
 ```

 The parameters are as follows:
 + `--host` – The host name of the DB instance that you want to access
 + `--port` – The port number used for connecting to your DB instance
-+ `--ssl-ca` – The SSL certificate file that contains the public key
++ `--ssl-ca` – The full path to the SSL certificate file that contains the public key

   For more information, see [Using SSL with a MySQL DB instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.

-  For more information, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
+  To download an SSL certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.
 + `--enable-cleartext-plugin` – A value that specifies that `AWSAuthenticationPlugin` must be used for this connection

   If you are using a MariaDB client, the `--enable-cleartext-plugin` option isn't required\.
 + `--user` – The database account that you want to access
 + `--password` – A signed IAM authentication token

 The authentication token consists of several hundred characters\.
 It can be unwieldy on the command line\.
 One way to work around this is to save the token to an environment variable, and then use that variable when you connect\.
 The following example shows one way to perform this workaround\.
+In the example, */sample\_dir/* is the full path to the SSL certificate file that contains the public key\.

 ```
 RDSHOST="rdsmysql.123456789012.us-west-2.rds.amazonaws.com"
 TOKEN="$(aws rds generate-db-auth-token --hostname $RDSHOST --port 3306 --region us-west-2 --username jane_doe )"

-mysql --host=$RDSHOST --port=3306 --ssl-ca=/sample_dir/rds-combined-ca-bundle.pem --enable-cleartext-plugin --user=jane_doe --password=$TOKEN
+mysql --host=$RDSHOST --port=3306 --ssl-ca=/sample_dir/global-bundle.pem --enable-cleartext-plugin --user=jane_doe --password=$TOKEN
 ```

 When you connect using `AWSAuthenticationPlugin`, the connection is secured using SSL\.
 To verify this, type the following at the `mysql>` command prompt\.